MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 ```

 ### -MigrateMeetingsToTeams
-Not supported anymore, see Description section.
+Not supported anymore, see the Description section.

 ```yaml
 Type: Boolean